DiamondLightSource/malcolm/docs/devices.rst

   - val = self.exposure
   - calls self.read_attribute("exposure") which returns self.attributes["exposure"].value

-ca can be a Device with custom attributes, so that when we monitor them they get created
+ca can be a Device with custom attributes, so that when we monitor them they get created.
+Could do something funny with stack frame to warn about self.connected = True from inside...

 rename wrap_method to publish_method